 Users authenticated with PKI Certificate are automatically created with the first login using the associated CA certificate.
 They are automatically added to an authentication realm of PKI Certificate type.

 These users are assigned to a group based on the Default security group set in the system settings.
 If the default security group is not configured, PKI Certificate users are not assigned to a group.
-For details, see System settings.
+For details, see Change system settings.

 Administrators can also add users to the PKI Certificate authentication realm without providing users' client certificates.
 The administrator assigns the users to groups manually and configures permissions on a user by user basis.
 When users log in with their certificates, they are identified by their login name, and their data is updated from the properties provided in the certificate, such as username and email ID.

-Administrators map certificate properties to user properties during configuration of the PKI Certificate authentication realm.
-See Create PKI Certificate authentication realms.
+Administrators map certificate properties to user properties when configuring the PKI Certificate authentication realm.
+See Add a PKI Certificate authentication realm.